purrbot-site/Docs/docs/bot/commands.md

     Set the message shown in the welcome channel.
     - `msg reset`
     Resets the message back to `Welcome {mention}!`
+    - `test`
+    Create a preview of the current message (with placeholders parsed) and the image.

 ??? info "Placeholders"
     The following placeholders can be used in the welcome message to display a different value.